parthenon-hpc-lab/parthenon/docs/interface/sparse.md

   to a particular field in the pack can be accessed on device and iterated over (if the range has positive size, a negative size for the range indicates that none of the corresponding fields are allocated).
 Looping over fields in these type of packs generally requires hierarchichal parallelism.
-  Currently, `VariablePack` and `MeshBlockPack` currently employ a "sparse sparse packing" strategy, where all fields are included in the index space of the pack but the allocation status of `(block, field)` must be checked before accessing `(block, field, k, j, i)` since this is not guaranteed to point to valid memory. *There is "dense sparse pack" implementation of `VariablePack` and `MeshBlockPack` in the branch `lroberts36/merge-sparse-with-jdolence-sparse` that is being used in `Riot`.
+  Currently, `VariablePack` and `MeshBlockPack` employ a "sparse sparse packing" strategy, where all fields are included in the index space of the pack but the allocation status of `(block, field)` must be checked before accessing `(block, field, k, j, i)` since this is not guaranteed to point to valid memory. *There is "dense sparse pack" implementation of `VariablePack` and `MeshBlockPack` in the branch `lroberts36/merge-sparse-with-jdolence-sparse` that is being used in `Riot`.
 This should probably be brought into `develop`, since the "sparse sparse pack" access pattern is probably not desirable.

-In comparison, a dense field only requires the operation *Access*.
+In comparison to a sparse field, a dense field only requires the operation *Access*.

 **To set the thresholds for a sparse field, after creating the `Metadata` object that will be used for the field, call `Metadata::SetSparseThresholds(allocation_threshold, deallocation_threshold,